 Manual 023: Licensee Life-Cycle Management was developed alongside Directive 088 and helps to provide further details and clarity around the new programs.

-The following video provides an overview of the new programs that were introduced by Directive 088: Licensee Life-Cycle Management as part of the new liability management framework.
+The AER’s YouTube channel has a series of videos describing the programs that were introduced by Directive 088: Licensee Life-Cycle Management as part of the new liability management framework.